NicoJanE/React-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 After running this command, you can open a terminal session in the container.
 By default: - you should be in the ***projects*** directory (pwd),
 - This directory should be empty (ls).
 If it is not empty, you may be experiencing caching  issues!
 - In the root of the **container** a directory **'shared-host'** is available which is mapped to the **host** in the directory: **NodeReactWebService\shared-host**.
 Use this to exchange files or create backup of your project (Example: `cp -r /projects/nextjs/myproject /shared-host)

----
+<br><br>

 # 2. Creating React projects
 This section includes several Dockerfile and Docker Compose combinations that you can choose from to create a startup project.
-All the procedures in these subsections assume a Windows host, but you should have no trouble adapting them for a Linux host
+All the procedures in these subsections assume a Windows host, but you should have no trouble adapting them for a Linux host.
+Also you should **first** have created the basic react container as described in: ***'1.1 The Basic React Container Setup'***

 > *Warning!*{: style="color: red;font-size:13px; "} <br>
-> By default you can only start one NPN server with a project this means that only the last project created will be run with NPN.
+> By default you can only start one NPN server with a project in a container, this means that only the last project created will be run with NPN.
 This can be changed using for example, **npn-run-all** or using a **Process Manager**.
-At the moment this is **not** part of this stack!
+At the moment this is **not** part of this container stack!
 <br>
 <br>
 >

 ## 2.1 creating a React project app using **CRA**
-This will create a basic Node.js React project using the command **npx create-react-app(CRA)**.
-With this, you can create several default projects based on the standard ***cra-[\*]*** templates.
-Additionally, there are many community templates available; you can find examples [here](https://www.npmjs.com/search?q=cra-).The templates I provide can be found in the .env file.
+This will create a basic Node.js traditional React project using the command **npx create-react-app(CRA)** in combination with React Routing.
+With this, you can create multiple default projects based on the standard ***cra-[\*]*** templates.
+Additionally, there are many community templates available; you can find examples [here](https://www.npmjs.com/search?q=cra-).The templates supported can be found in the '.env' file.
+This type of project was declared deprecated since 2023 but is still used a lot, It uses **SPA** (Single Page Application) which is processed on the client side.

+These day **Next.js** with (default) server page processing is preferred, this will be described in the next paragraph!

-> *Remark:*{: style="color: Grey;font-size:13px; "}
+> *Note:*{: style="color: Grey;font-size:13px; "}
-> <small>During creating of this is discovered that this method is declared deprecated since 2023.
-It seems to work fine, but the next docker/compose project setup will be based on something more trending(2024) <br></small>
+> <small> The package **Next.js** (which is preferred these days) can also create a traditional React SPA.React Routing project; see paragraph 2.3 ***"Creating a React Routing Project Application using Next.js"*** <br></small><br>

+**Create the React application project:**
 1. Open the file: ***.env*** and choose one of the project types to use, remove the comments of one of the **PRJ_TYPE_ARG lines**
 1. In the same ***.env*** file, set the variable **'PRJ_NAME_ARG'** to a value for your project.
 Optional you can also set the environment variable from the command line, This value will be used for the project name and the project directory.If you omit this step the **default** will be used (see variable: **PRJ_NAME_ARG** in the ***.env*** file)
 <pre class="nje-cmd-one-line">$env:PRJ_NAME_ARG="my-project"		# From Command line </pre>